HGNC/get-gene-info/README.md

 or using the [info](http://rest.genenames.org/info) REST service command and use any columns under "storedFields".

+## REQUIREMENTS
+This will only work for macs and linux machines.
+Git must be installed.

+### Mac users
+If you haven't install git or xcode and you initiate a `git clone`, your mac may ask you to install xcode.
+Please install this app and try to `git clone` once again.

 ## INSTALL
 To install this command line tool, clone this project into your directory of choice:
 ```bash